-If, despite the measures ta ken, if any, there are few or no female directors, explain the reasons that justify this situation: Explanation of the measures N/A • the nomination committee on compliance with the policy for selecting directors and, in icy is promoting the target that by the year 2020 the number of female directors should II the board members.
-Independent Directors, in keeping with the good established in the Policy for Selection of Director The Nomination and Remuneration Committee considers that the latest appointments of new directors resolved in 2017 and 2018 both increase the number of Independent Directors, in keeping with the good governance recommendations, and conform to the principles of diversity, non-discrimination and equal treatment established in the Policy for Selection of Directors and Diversity in the Composition of the Board.
-Those principles are intended to: (i) enhance the diversity of expertise and experience on the board, (ii) avoid any implicit bias that may imply any kind of discrimination, and (iii) favour gender diversity. also considers that the application of the Policy for Selection of Directors and Diversity in the Composition of the the Company to meet early the target set for 2020, of women (the gender least represented on the Board of al Board members.
-C.1.8 Explain, if appropriate, why 3% of the capital: y proprietary directors have been appointed at the request of shareholders holding less than Name of shareholder Justification No details • requests for presence on the board have been rejected from shareholders holding interests equal to whose request proprietary directors have been appointed.
+If, despite the measures taken, if any, there are few or no female directors, explain the reasons that justify this situation:

+Explanation of the measures N/A · the nomination committee on compliance with the policy for selecting directors and, in icy is promoting the target that by the year 2020 the number of female directors should II the board members.
+Independent Directors, in keeping with the good established in the Policy for Selection of Director onsiders that the latest appointments of new directors resolved in 2017 and 2018 both increase the number of governance recommendations, and conform to the principles of diversity, non-discrimination and equal treatment s and Diversity in the Composition of the Board.
+Those principles are intended to: (i) enhance the diversity of any implicit bias that may imply any kind of discrimination, and (iii) favour gender diversity. lso considers that the application of the Policy for Selection of Directors and Diversity in the Composition of the the Company to meet early the target set for 2020, of women (the gender least represented on the Board of all Board members.
+See sections C.1.5 and C.1.6 of this Report.
+C.1.8 Explain, if appropriate, why 3% of the capital: proprietary directors have been appointed at the request of shareholders holding less than Name of shareholder Justification No details · requests for presence on the board have been rejected from shareholders holding interests equal to whose request proprietary directors have been appointed.
 If appropriate, explain why such requests